 Overall, extremely low-income rental households (0-30% AMI), regardless of tenure, experience the greatest rate of cost burden when compared to all other income categories.
-Tables 9 and 10 display the number of households with housing cost burdens more than 30% and 50%, respectively, by housing type, tenure, and household income.
 Households classified as 'Other,' which includes single person households (discussed above), experience a higher level of need in terms of cost burden and severe cost burden.
 Approximately 13,847 'Other' households are cost burdened or severely cost burdened and 8,427 of these households are renters.

 Overcrowding impacts renters to a greater degree than owners.
 Single-family households have the highest rate of overcrowding in relation to multiple, unrelated family households and other, non-family households.
-There are 588 renter households and 266 owner households that are overcrowded (Table11).
+There are 588 renter households and 266 owner households that are overcrowded.
 Overcrowding appears to be most prevalent among single family households and affects households at all income levels however extremely low-income rental households (0-30% AMI) experience overcrowding at a higher rate than other income categories.

 Describe the characteristics and needs of Low-income individuals and families with children (especially extremely low-income) who are currently housed but are at imminent risk of either residing in shelters or becoming unsheltered 91.205(c)/91.305(c)).
-Also discuss the needs of formerly homeless families and individuals who are receiving rapid re-housing assistance and are nearing the termination of that assistance.
+Also discuss the needs of formerly homeless families and individuals who are receiving rapid re-housing assistance and are nearing the termination of that assistance